rajvatsal/shopping-cart/README.md

 ## Room For Improvements

+- Add a way to differentiate (change styling) of the product that is in cart.
-- Differentiate between integration, unit and e2e testing
+- Rwrite tests and divide them in unit, integration and e2e testing
 - Better price section.
 Should be like a transcript that shows all price with count and sub total
 - Checkout button
 - Search bar